 In the case of a late allocation, the amount of interest accrued prior to the date of allocation is zero.

-Enter the maximum Federal estate tax rate in effect at the time the generation-skipping transfer occurred.
+Enter, using the table below, the maximum Federal estate tax rate in effect at the time the generation-skipping transfer occurred.